 To understand why a child is toe walking, the doctor will first gather the child’s medical and family history and may then do the following tests.

 1. Physical examination: The doctor will ask the child to walk on a flat foot and then on their toes.
 Doing this will help the doctor check for abnormalities in the legs, tightness in the leg muscles, and range of motion in the hips and knees.
+The doctor will ascertain if there is an issue with the muscles.
 The doctor is also likely to ask the following questions to the parents and the child (1).

 - “What complications is the child facing?”